Enhancement of gantt chart - consider estimated effort if no due date is set

 That would at least solve it for us.

-Updated by Yohann Bricard about 8 years ago
+Updated by Yohann Bricard over 8 years ago

 Management of the dependencies is a very important topic for our project management team.